HL7/smart-app-launch/input/pages/brands.md

 The specification defines FHIR profiles for [Endpoint]({{site.data.fhir.path}}endpoint.html), [Organization]({{site.data.fhir.path}}organization.html), and [Bundle]({{site.data.fhir.path}}bundle.html) resources that make it easier for patient-facing apps to connect to health data providers.
 It outlines the process for API providers to publish Brands associated with their FHIR Endpoints, and for apps to collect and present these Brands to users.
 Each Brand includes essential information such as the organization's name, logo, and patient access details, which apps can display in their user interface.

-*EHR systems, healthcare providers, and app developers can ensure a consistent and recognizable user experience when connecting patients to their health records across various platforms and services by following this specification.*
+EHR systems, healthcare providers, and app developers can ensure a consistent and recognizable user experience when connecting patients to their health records across various platforms and services by following this specification.

+The [Patient-Access Brand Examples](example-brands.html) illustrate how providers can represent diverse scenarios.

 ### Brands and Endpoints